YaBoiBurner/sniprun/CONTRIBUTING.md

 Do I need to manage async running and compiling?

 -> No, Sniprun takes care of that for you.
-You can implement a single-threaded synchronous code just like the Python3_original interpreter
+You can implement a single-threaded synchronous code just like almost every interpreter out there.

 ---